MystenLabs/seal/crates/dkg-cli/README.md

 COMMITTEE_ID: 0x46540663327da161b688786cbebbafbd32e0f344c85f8dc3bfe874c65a613418
 ```

-3. Share the `dkg.yaml` file with members.
+3. Share the `dkg.yaml` file with all members.
 Announce to all members to begin Phase 1.

 4. Monitor onchain state until all members are registered using the check-committee script.